 In this paper we study existence and high dimensional consistency of the CGLE.
-Our contributions are summarized as follows: \begin{itemize} \item We obtain a necessary and sufficient condition for existence of the CGLE (\autoref{th_existence}).
-This condition boils down to checking whether a certain data dependent graph is connected. \item We prove that the CGLE is consistent in the high dimensional setting ($p>n$) under the symmetrized Stein loss \cite{stein1975estimation,ledoit2018optimal} with a rate $\Oc(\sqrt{\log(p)/n})$ (\autoref{th_consistency}). \item We prove that tree structured graphs can be estimated at the faster rate $\Oc(\log(p)/n)$ (\autoref{th_consistency_trees}). \end{itemize} Our proofs are relatively simpler than recent works studying existence and consistency of the CGLE in the Frobenius norm \cite{ying2020nonconvex,ying2021minimax}.
-To achieve this, we exploit a characterization of the CGLE by \cite{pavez2019efficient}, that uses effective graph resistances and the matrix tree theorem \cite{klein1993resistance,xiao2003resistance,ellens2011effective}.
-Unlike other Laplacian and (inverse) covariance estimators that require some structural assumption such as sparsity, bounded degree, or bandable structures to achieve high dimensional consistency \cite{cai2016estimating,rabbat2017inferring,ying2020nonconvex,ying2021minimax}, our results are able to achieve the rate $\Oc(\sqrt{\log(p)/n})$ by exploiting properties of CGL matrices, without requiring other types of graph structure.
+Our contributions can be summarized as follows: \begin{itemize} \itemsep0em \item We obtain a necessary and sufficient condition for existence of the CGLE (\autoref{th_existence}).
+This condition reduces to checking whether a certain data dependent graph is connected. \item We prove that the CGLE is consistent in the high dimensional setting ($p>n$) under the symmetrized Stein loss \citep{stein1975estimation,ledoit2018optimal} with a rate $\Oc(\sqrt{\log(p)/n})$ (\autoref{th_consistency}). \item We prove that tree structured graphs can be estimated at the faster rate $\Oc(\log(p)/n)$ (\autoref{th_consistency_trees}). \end{itemize} Our proofs are relatively simpler than recent works studying existence of the CGLE, and consistency in the Frobenius norm \citep{ying2020nonconvex,ying2021minimax}.
+An essential part of our analysis is based on a characterization of the CGLE by \citet{pavez2019efficient} that uses effective graph resistances and the matrix tree theorem \citep{klein1993resistance,xiao2003resistance,ellens2011effective}.
+Unlike other Laplacian and (inverse) covariance estimators that require some structural assumption such as sparsity, bounded degree, or bandable structures to achieve high dimensional consistency \citep{cai2016estimating,rabbat2017inferring,ying2020nonconvex,ying2021minimax}, our results are able to achieve the rate $\Oc(\sqrt{\log(p)/n})$ by exploiting properties of CGL matrices and using the symmetrized Stein loss, without requiring other types of graph structure.

 The rest of the paper is organized as follows.
 In Section \ref{sec:related} we review related work.
 We introduce notation, and some graph theoretic concepts in Section \ref{sec:prel}.
 Our results about existence and consistency are presented in Sections \ref{sec:exist} and \ref{sec:consis}, respectively.
 We finalize with numerical experiments in Section \ref{sec:exp}, and conclusions in Section \ref{sec:conc}.